The Javascript filter method and the includes method

 }

-during the iteration.
-The function returns true if the element i
+This callback function takes one argument i, which represents each element of the array listNumber1 during the iteration.
+The function returns true if the element i is greater than 5, and false otherwise.

-method is now applied to the array listNumber1
+The filter method is now applied to the array listNumber1 using the provided callback function:

 listNumber1.filter((i) => {